MicrosoftDocs/playfab-docs/playfab-docs/features/data/playerdata/player-segment-configuration.md

 1. The first group is defined by 2 filters:

-     1. A player must be from Canada.
+   - A player must be from Canada.
-     1. And must have **Apple** push notifications enabled.
+    a.
+And must have **Apple** push notifications enabled.
-1. The second group is *also* for players from Canada, but they must have **Google** push notifications enabled.
+   - The second group is *also* for players from Canada, but they must have **Google** push notifications enabled.

 In the end, we have a segment of players from Canada with either **Google** or **Apple** push notifications.